Integration of Neural Network-Based Symbolic Regression in Deep Learning for Scientific Discovery: EQL Network Details

 The activation functions in each hidden layer consist of:

 where the sigmoid function is defined as:

 and the $(\times i)$ indicated the number of times each activation function is duplicated.
 The $\sin$ and $\text{sigmoid}$ functions have multipliers inside so that the functions more accurately represent their respective shapes inside the input domain of $x\in[-1,1]$.
 Unless otherwise stated, these are the activation functions used for the other experiments as well.
+The exact number of duplications is arbitrary and does not have a significant impact on the system's performance.
+Future work may include experimenting with a larger number of duplications.

 We use two phases of training, where the first phase has a learning rate of $10^{-2}$ and regularization weight $5\times10^{-3}$ for 2000 iterations.
 Small weights are frozen and set to 0 after the first phase.
 The second phase of training has a learning rate of $10^{-3}$ for 10000 iterations.